 Made in Portugal with some of the highest quality leather, the Jak Royal has an impressive amount of color options.

 Customers seem to love them as 90% of their reviews (out of over 500) are 5-star.
 Check them out right here.

 The more you wear these, the more they become yours.
 The quality Nappa leather upper will develop a patina instead of tearing at the creases.

 The Bradley makes our list because of Clae’s interesting colorways.
-The green waxed suede is a departure from the all-white look that dominates our top alternates.
+Their brown and green options are a departure from the all-white look that dominates other Common Projects alternatives.

 The Broome from Armando Cabral has a little designer flair to it.
 With a lifted toe cap and a thick sole, the model is a migration from CP’s.

 Strobel stitching gives the Broomes more flexibility, but at the cost of support.
 Still, these high-quality